Introduction

 Materials and Tools You Will Need

-- Bonding agent (suitable for your project)
+- Appropriate bonding agent for your project

 - Paint roller or brush

-- Mixing container (if using powder)
+- Mixing container (for powder forms)

 - Stirring stick or mixer